firebase/firebaseui-web/CONTRIBUTING.md

 #### Release versions

-When a tag of the form `v1.0.0` is created, that version is published to npm under the `beta` tag.
+When a tag of the form `v1.0.0` is created, that version is published to npm under the `latest` tag.

 ### The small print